 The defamatory imputation was that the plaintiffs had single-handedly destroyed the live abalone trade in China for Tasmanian abalone farmers with their practices.
 The defendants asserted that there was sufficient contextual truth to other imputations around the actual practices of the plaintiffs businesses such that the plaintiffs’ reputations were not harmed by the alleged defamatory imputations.
 Although the case has been settled out of court it illustrates contextual truth: if the facts asserted necessarily lead to a negative assessment of a plaintiff, will defamatory imputations be absorbed as contextual truth because they can do no more harm than the facts?

 Absolute privilege and the publication of public documents cover parliamentary privilege, and court documents.
 Section 27 is absolute privilege, section 28 is the defence of publication of public documents.

 Section 27 grants the defence of absolute privilege on certain occasions.
 Such occasions arise with the publication of documents in the course of the proceedings of a parliamentary body or an Australian court or tribunal.
 This might include where a parliamentary body, court or tribunal has ordered a document published or requested evidence be presented.

 Publication of public documents provides a defence where the defamatory matter is contained in a public document or a fair summary of that document.
-To qualify as a public document, the document must fit the definitional criteria.
+To qualify as a public document, the document must fit the defining criteria.
 A public document can be a report or paper of a parliamentary body, a judgment or determination of a court or tribunal, a record of votes, a document that is required to be published by the law of any country, or is required by parliamentary body.
-Other documents that qualify can be found at section 28(4).

-Qualified privilege (s30) requires that the plaintiff have published defamatory matter to a recipient where:
+Qualified privilege requires that the plaintiff have published defamatory matter to a recipient where: